ralphschindler/ralphschindler.dev/source/_articles/how-we-database-in-laravel.md

 Finally, make sure to clear out your migrations table in your production database and replace it with a single record for the rollup where the id is 1 and the migration is equal to the name of the rollup migration file (without the .php suffix) and the batch is equal to 1.

+## What About That Sensitive Information In The Databse?

+> This section added on July 15, 2019 after discussions on twitter and reddit.

+Some bit of important context that was hinted at but not explicitly spelled out should be reiterated to better frame this solution.
+Our websites and CMSes (typically the ones that churn features daily) have a "product person" that does the acceptance for a new feature or bugfix.
+This person, prefers to look at a live and timely representation of the website/CMS in order to complete the acceptance part of the process.
+With that in mind, an up-to-the-day snapshot of production satisfies that requirement.

+Additionally, these sites generally do not sensitive information that needs to be shielded from our developers.
+But if they did, here are a few steps we'd take before we abandon the "The Individual Production Snapshot Model":

+#### Structure Only Tables

+When using `mysqldump` you have there are two interesting options:

+1. the ability to ignore certain tables with `--ignore-table` [manual](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_ignore-table)
+2. the ability to do structure and no data for the whole import with `--no-data`: [manual](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_no-data).

+To achieve full tables of non-sensitive data and structure only of sensitive data, a 2 file snapshot would need to be produced in the command.
+First use `mysqldump` to produce a snapshot of everything except the sensitive tables

+    mysqldump --skip-lock-tables --ignore-table=mydb.sensitive_table1 --ignore-table=mydb.sensitive_table2 mydatabase

+then use a second file with the structure of the sensitive tables using (*`mysqldump [options] db_name [tbl_name ...]`* syntax)

+    mysqldump --skip-lock-tables --no-data mydatabase sensitive_table1 sensitive_table2`

+Finally, use a seeder to generate a few well known seeds to stub in for the sensitive data.

+#### Protecting Sensitive Workflows

+This is a bit outside the scope of this article, but it's worth mentioning.
+Your local and QA environment probably shouldn't be sending mail out to a real SMTP server.
+If you have this functionality in an app, considering using a project like MailTrap (service) or a containerized app such as [MailDev](https://hub.docker.com/r/djfarrelly/maildev/).
+Similarly, if you have API calls going to an API service, consider routing to a dev environment (if they provide one) or faking API calls.